Welcome to this issue of

 What is this?
 "It's a prediction of when Lees Summit, MO, will have good weather for astronomical observing."
 Click on the graphic to go to the Clear Sky web site.

-Uranus is also within within the constellation of Taurus the Bull and is a few degrees west from the Pleiades open star cluster.
-With an apparent magnitude less than 6.0 Uranus may be visible to the naked-eye in dark enough skies.
+Uranus reaches opposition on the 16th and as a result will rise at sunset and set at sunrise.
+Uranus is a few degrees from the Pleiades open star cluster.
+Uranus has an apparent magnitude that dips below 6th magnitude meaning it may be visible to the unaided eye - in dark enough skies of course.

 Contact Me